marcoferre/convolvulaceae-visio/README.md

 ## Usage

-Execute the convolvulaceae-visio.ipynb Notebook you find in the repository following the instruction and geneterate your own convolvulaceae-visio experience!
+Execute the convolvulaceae-visio.ipynb Notebook you find in the repository following the instruction and generate your own convolvulaceae-visio experience!

 ## Input